virtualitems/javascript-native-web-components/README.md

 # Javascript Native Web Components

-The javascript native web components are a set of web components that are built using only javascript and the web component api.
-They are designed to be lightweight and reusable.
+The javascript native web components are a set of web components that are built using only javascript and the browser's *customElements* API.
+They are designed to be modular, lightweight and reusable.

 ## Compatibility